Sea to Summit Comfort Plus Insulated Review

 Comfort

 If you're going to haul extra weight around on your back, it should be for a good reason.
-The Comfort Plus is an excellent reason to add a bit more weight to your pack, as the dual air chambers and "Air Sprung Cells" lived up to their hype.
-Our testers noted nearly no pressure points common with other sleeping pads as well as great breathability and warmth from below.
+The Comfort Plus is an excellent reason to shoulder a bit more weight, as the dual air chambers and “Air Sprung Cells” lived up to their hype.
+Our testers noted nearly no pressure points common with other sleeping pads, as well as a great balance of breathability and warmth from below.

 Why two air chambers?
 At first, this seemed a bit gimmicky as it is rare that our inflatable sleeping pads leak.
-After the extensive testing period, it became apparent why Sea to Summit utilized this design.
-The annoying bounce created when shifting around on a sleeping pad was almost eliminated with this design.
+However, after our extensive testing period, it became apparent why Sea to Summit utilized this design.
+The annoying bounce often created when shifting around on a sleeping pad was almost eliminated with this design.
 While our gear testers don't quite understand the physics behind it, the result is a bounce-free sleep.

-While we found the elliptical size and shape of the regular size Comfort Plus to be more than adequate for our 5'11" 175 pounds gear tester, there are options for smaller or larger pads and even a rectangular pad if you don't mind sacrificing a bit more weight for the extra wiggle room.
+While we found the elliptical size and shape of the regular size Comfort Plus to be more than adequate for our 5'11", 175-pound gear tester, there are options for smaller or larger pads and even a rectangular pad if you don't mind sacrificing a bit more weight for the extra wiggle room.

-Sometimes innovation and build construction come at a price, and in the case of the Comfort Plus Insulated, that price is a high weight penalty.
-For as much love as we lavish on this pad, it's hard not to acknowledge the 28.7 ounce Achilles heel.
-If you're trying to parse down your kit for the maximum performance to weight ratio, this pad is a far less attractive option than other pads like the Therm-a-Rest NeoAir XTherm that is a solid 10+ ounces lighter and a tad warmer.
-While that may not sound like a lot, the weight savings could afford you an entire ultralight shelter or a warmer backpacking sleeping bag.
-Additionally, you could shave an ounce by choosing a stuff sack other than the included pump sack if you don't mind blowing your pad up the old fashioned way every night.
+Sometimes, innovation and build construction come at a price, and in the case of the Comfort Plus Insulated, that price is a high weight penalty.
+For as much love as we lavished on this pad, it's hard not to acknowledge the nearly two-pound Achilles' heel.
+If you're trying to parse down your kit for the maximum performance-to-weight ratio, this pad is a far less attractive option than others.

 Warmth

-The greatest thermal inefficiency of air construction sleeping pads is the convection of moving air within the pad itself.
+The greatest thermal inefficiency of air-construction sleeping pads is the convection of moving air within the pad itself.
 Any movement (even breathing) causes warm air near your body to mix with cold air near the ground.
-The dual air chambers, along with synthetic insulation, reduce this convective heat loss by keeping the warmer air trapped next to you.
+The dual air chambers of the Comfort Plus, along with synthetic insulation, reduce this convective heat loss by keeping the warmer air trapped next to you.
 A reflective barrier prevents radiative heat loss.

-Our testing revealed a sleeping pad that can retain a significant amount of heat without having to be ultra-thick or bulky.
+The Comfort Plus retains a significant amount of heat without being ultra-thick or bulky.
 Throughout our testing, we marveled at the warmth/comfort ratio found while using this pad.
-An R-value of 4 makes this pad close to the top tier of warmth in sleeping pads we tested; only a few pads had higher R-values.
-While the Comfort Plus was warm, it was significantly heavier and a bit less warm than our top scoring option.
+An R-value of 4 makes this pad close to the top tier of warmth in sleeping pads we tested.
+That said, while the Comfort Plus was warm, it was significantly heavier and a bit less warm than our top-scoring option.

-Made with 40 denier nylon, this pad was up for use directly on the ground.
+The Comfort Plus Insulated is a very well-made sleeping pad, and we wouldn't hesitate to take it anywhere.
+It's made with 40-denier nylon, which is thick enough to use directly on the ground.
 Throughout our testing, we intentionally slept on the ground and used the pad as a chair/couch around camp.
-Our far from gentle treatment revealed this pad's excellent durability.
+Our far-from-gentle treatment revealed this pad's excellent durability.
 The outer fabric feels burly and ready for years of use and abuse.

-While the outer construction is the same as that of the Sea to Summit Comfort Light Insulated, we gave the Comfort Plus Insulated two more durability points because of the dual-chamber design.
-Those who pursue mountaineering, prickly desert environments, or extended trips in the backcountry will have peace of mind thanks to the redundant air chamber that'll get you through the night before using the included patch kit in the morning.
+We also awarded the Comfort Plus more durability points because of its dual-chamber design.
+Those who gravitate toward mountaineering, prickly desert environments, or extended trips in the backcountry will have peace of mind thanks to the redundant air chamber that'll get you through the night without having to use the included patch kit in the morning.